This Fashion Entrepreneur Just Launched A Netflix For Your Wardrobe

 Most of us have a no-go zone of unusable clothes in our closets, an island of out-of-vogue outfits that leave us scratching our heads asking, “What was I thinking?”
 Maybe it’s a frilly bohemian-inspired blouse that was so hip last summer, or a floral button-up that your wife convinced you to buy then decided you couldn’t pull off, or those leather pants that you love but look ridiculous in the office.
 Indeed, studies have found that at least one out of every four items of clothing we own goes unworn.

 Fashion entrepreneur Christine Hunsicker wants to put that familiar experience behind us.
 As millennials and other generations embrace the sharing economy, she’s become a leader in the rent-your-wardrobe movement.
-Hunsicker is the cofounder and CEO of Gwynnie Bee, a subscription clothing service for plus-size women that allows them to go online, pick as many items as they want, wear them as many times as they want, then return them in a postage-paid envelope for different styles.
+Hunsicker is the cofounder and CEO of Gwynnie Bee, a subscription clothing service for women size 0 to 32, that allows them to go online, pick as many items as they want, wear them as many times as they want, then return them in a postage-paid envelope for different styles.

 Today, she shares with Fast Company her ambitious plan to bring that model—and its technology—to the masses.